This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Insect Repellent: I usually look for the ones without DEET.
 My favourite is a product called ‘Ouch’ insect repellant from Anaconda, made from natural oils – it has so far been effective, and it smells nice.

 Phone Charger: And a portable battery pack – these are great when you don’t have access to power.
-Certainly worth investing $50 on portable battery charger, which will provide you with two charges.
+Certainly worth investing $50 on a portable battery charger, which will provide you with two charges.

 Appropriate Clothes: Appropriate for the climate you’re travelling in.
 But in general, I also like to pack one pair of lightweight items for the opposite weather, that you think you won’t need, such as in winter – a T-shirt and one pair of shorts, in summer – one lightweight warm jacket and one pair of pants (or tights, which won’t take up much room).
 It’s a nice backup.

 For those of us who like to explore new places; even with no plans to go swimming, I often throw in a pair of swimmers, there have been times when the last place I thought I’d be near is a pool.
 I certainly recommend a lightweight travel towel, and not only to use after swimming, but the towel has come in handy when we’ve thrown it into a small backpack during a hiking trip – where it has also become an easy travel picnic blanket.